dhennessy/PAPlaceholder/README.md

 ![screen1](https://raw.github.com/dhennessy/PAPlaceholder/master/Screenshots/SplitView.png)

+Using this at the early stages of a project are particularly useful on iOS 7, where many of the system views (like the navigation bar or tab bar) are actually transparent and the content views extend behind them.
+The arrows on the PAPlaceholderView show the edges of the view so you can tell if the edges are where you expect them to be.

 ## Adding PAPlaceholder to your project

 The simplest way to add PAPlaceholder to your project is to use [CocoaPods](http://cocoapods.org).
-Simply add the following line to your Podfile:
+Just add the following line to your Podfile:

 ```
 	pod 'PAPlaceholder'